 - white cardstock

-- Have your tooth fairy go the extra mile and drop off a new toothbrush or some floss along with her payment and card.
+- Have your tooth fairy go the extra mile and drop off a small gift – a new toothbrush, toothpaste, some floss, etc.

 - Gift candy gold coins instead of real cash.